Exam diet for students [tips you can adopt]

 If the mind is not in the most agile state, how good will the performance be even if the student have content mastery?

-And on this note, I have a group of students who are using the ketogenic diet to help with exam performance.
+And on this note, my past group of students used a low carb high fat diet to help with exam performance.

 The exam diet: the science behind it